Red-tailed Hawk Mating, Nesting, Feeding and Breeding Habits

 Broods 1

-Red-tailed hawks raise only one brood in a season.
-They may re-nest if the first nesting attempt is unsuccessful.
+Red-tailed hawks raise only one brood in per nesting season.
+They may re-nest if the first attempt is unsuccessful.

 Red-tailed Hawks are very territorial towards others of their species.
 Sometimes locking talons in flight with intruders.